barahona-research-group/MCF/README.md

 mcf.build_filtration()
 ```

 Note that the construction of the MCF (based on `gudhi.SimplexTree`) can require excessive memory when clusters become too large.
-We can then compute the persistent homology of the MCF and also plot the persistence diagram.
+(Alternatively, one can also use the `MCNF` class to construct an equivalent nerve-based filtration, which can be computationally beneficial if the number of clusters is smaller than the number of points.)
+We can then compute the persistent homology of the MCF (or MCNF) and also plot the persistence diagram.

 ```Python
 # compute persistent homology